 • Kistler and Marcassin (California) – Napa Valley and Sonoma producers with highly allocated Chardonnays that fetch $300–$800 per bottle in secondary markets.

-Investment-grade Chardonnay is often purchased by collectors and wine investors who store bottles in professional wine cellars to maximize their resale value.
+Investment-grade Chardonnay is often purchased by collectors and wine investors who store bottles in professional wine cellars to maximize resale value.

 Factors That Influence Chardonnay Pricing